r4dixx/discord-quotebot/README.md

 # Setup in 10 steps

-1. Install nodejs

-2. Clone the project (`git clone https://github.com/EpicDJL/QuoteBot.git`)
+1. Clone the project (`git clone https://github.com/EpicDJL/QuoteBot.git`)

+2. Install nodejs

+3. Run `npm install`

-3. Edit the config file, put the prefix and command of your choice
+4. Edit the config file, put the prefix and command of your choice

 ```json
 {